benetech/martus.martus-build/BuildFiles/Documents/README.txt

 Version 3.5.1             2010-11

-This release is available in English and other languages as indicated on the http://www.martus.org software download page.
-Other languages will be available in the future, as language-packs on the documentation page (http://www.martus.org/downloads)

 - Fixed an issue with reusable choices dropdown lists where values with overlapping labels were not distinguished during data entry.